-"Uh, let me see," Jonathan. said "The sun is shining from the east.
+"Uh, let me see," said Jonathan.
+"The sun is shining from the east.
 Uh...yeah, that's about right."

 Jonathan was trying to remember everything he had learned at school.
 He knew his video was going to be the best.